Support & Help

 Pronunciation of 'Thunbergia'

-The word 'Thunbergia' refers to a genus of flowering plants in the family Acanthaceae, native to tropical regions of Africa, Madagascar, and South Asia.
-It is pronounced as 'thun-BER-jee-uh' or 'thun-BERG-ee-uh' in English, with stress on the second syllable.
+The word 'Thunbergia' refers to a genus of flowering plants in the family Acanthaceae, commonly known as clockvine or black-eyed Susan vine.
+It is pronounced as 'thun-BER-jee-uh' in English.

 Word Origin

-The word 'Thunbergia' is derived from the name of Carl Peter Thunberg, a Swedish naturalist and botanist.
+The word 'Thunbergia' originates from New Latin, named after Carl Peter Thunberg, a Swedish botanist.

 Pronunciation Details